Duhyadi/Deleterious-alleles-in-landraces-of-maize/README.md

 ### `/Data/`

-The vcf file can be obtained in this [link](https://osf.io/pqvt4/).
+The vcf file can be obtained in this [link](https://osf.io/pqvt4/).The analyzes were made with the complete vcf (3.2 Gb).
+A small vcf file (Data_test_TOP.VCF) was added to test the scripts in bin.

 ### `/Bin/`